Hiking & Trekking Tours & Trips in South America

 Cusco & Salkantay Trekking to Machu Picchu

-Erika, traveled in November
+Ronnie, traveled in October

 The epic trail from Salkantay Pass (4,600m) leads to Machu Picchu.
 The path winds through diverse ecosystems, visiting Humantay Lake and Llactapata ruins.
 Expert guides rated 4.9/5 ensure safety while sharing cultural insights.